-- (a) ensure the payment of interest and principal on the Belgian covered bonds based on the amounts that are collected from the cover assets and, as the case may be, by making use of the available liquidity lines; - (b) ensure the collection of amounts that are due from the cover assets that constitute the special estate for the benefit of the covered bondholders and amend the cover register in order to take into account these payments; - (c) ensure the collection of overdue payments concerning cover assets, also by executing the guarantees, including the mortgages; - (d) without prejudice to Article 11 of Annex III to the Banking Law and the contractual provisions that apply to the relevant covered bonds, sell the cover assets;

-- (e) invest the amounts collected from the cover assets in other eligible assets, pending payment of the interest and principal on the relevant covered bonds.
-Provided that the NBB has granted its consent, the 85% Asset Coverage Test will not be applied when the special estate is managed by the cover pool administrator; - (f) in the interest of the covered bondholders renegotiate the contractual terms of the receivables that are in default, provided that this is not prohibited pursuant to the contractual terms of the relevant covered bonds; - (g) execute transactions that relate to hedging instruments, provided that these hedging instruments exclusively purport to cover the interest rate risk and the other risks that are related to the cover assets or the relevant covered bonds; - (h) enter into additional obligations, in particular making use of liquidity lines, in order to guarantee compliance with the contractual conditions of the relevant covered bonds; and - (i) perform administrative tasks that the issuing credit institution has to perform pursuant to the contractual conditions of the relevant covered bonds.
+- (a) ensure the payment of interest and principal on the Belgian covered bonds based on the amounts that are collected from the cover assets; - (b) ensure the collection of amounts that are due from the cover assets that constitute the special estate for the benefit of the covered bondholders and amend the cover register in order to take into account these payments; - (c) ensure the collection of overdue payments concerning cover assets, also by executing the guarantees, including the mortgages; - (d) without prejudice to Article 11 of Annex III to the Banking Law and the contractual provisions that apply to the relevant covered bonds, sell the cover assets; - (e) invest the amounts collected from the cover assets in other eligible assets, pending payment of the interest and principal on the relevant covered bonds.
+Provided that the NBB has granted its consent, the 85% Asset Coverage Test will not be applied when the special estate is managed by the cover pool administrator; - (f) in the interest of the covered bondholders renegotiate the contractual terms of the receivables that are in default, provided that this is not prohibited pursuant to the contractual terms of the relevant covered bonds; - (g) execute transactions that relate to derivative contracts, provided that these derivative contracts exclusively purport to cover the interest rate risk and the other risks that are related to the cover assets or the relevant covered bonds: - (h) enter into additional obligations, in order to guarantee compliance with the contractual conditions of the relevant covered bonds; - (i) perform administrative tasks that the issuing credit institution has to perform pursuant to the contractual conditions of the relevant covered bonds; and - (j) extend maturities in accordance with Article 13/1 of Annex III to the Banking Law.